superbrothers/kubernetes-docs/kubectl_auth_reconcile.md

 ### Synopsis

 Reconciles rules for RBAC Role, RoleBinding, ClusterRole, and ClusterRole binding objects.

+ Missing objects are created, and the containing namespace is created for namespaced objects, if required.

+ Existing roles are updated to include the permissions in the input objects, and remove extra permissions if --remove-extra-permissions is specified.

+ Existing bindings are updated to include the subjects in the input objects, and remove extra subjects if --remove-extra-subjects is specified.

-This is preferred to 'apply' for RBAC resources so that proper rule coverage checks are done.
+ This is preferred to 'apply' for RBAC resources so that semantically-aware merging of rules and subjects is done.

 ```
 kubectl auth reconcile -f FILENAME